What is C-X Bond?

 Any general halogen is denoted by symbol X. So, C-X bond denotes the bond between carbon and halogen.
 Halogens are the 17th group elements of the modern periodic table.
 They are short of one electron from completing their nearest noble gas configuration.

-Carbon is in 14th group and as we know that the electronegativity of elements decreases across a period in the modern periodic table, hence halogens are more electronegative than carbon.
+Carbon is in the 14th group and as we know that the electronegativity of elements decreases across a period in the modern periodic table, hence halogens are more electronegative than carbon.
 This characteristic of halogens as compared to carbon can be attributed to the small size of halogen atoms.

 Features of C-X bonds

 The various features of a C-X bond are mentioned below.

 - Since halogens are more electronegative than carbon, the carbon-halogen bond is polarized.
 Due to the high electronegativity of halogens, they attract the shared pair of electrons more towards themselves and thus halogens gain a slightly negative charge and carbon gets a slight positive charge.

 - Only single bonds are formed between one carbon and one halogen atom as halogens need only 1 electron to complete their nearest noble gas configuration, while carbon needs 4 electrons to complete its nearest noble gas configuration.
 Hence after the bond formation between C and X, halogen atom completes its octet but carbon still needs 3 more electrons to complete its octet.